 For most volunteer jobs with the ASPCA, you must be at least 18, but the Animal Humane Society only requires volunteers to be 16 years of age, and they even have a special program for high-school students.
 The Humane Society requires that volunteers make at least a one-year commitment, however.

-Clearly, there are many ways to help out, not just at the American Humane Society and the ASPCA but at thousands of independent shelters around the country.
+Clearly, there are many ways to help out, not just at the American Humane Society and the ASPCA, but also at thousands of independent shelters around the country.